surbhi0901/url-builder/README.md

 # What You Will Build
 Fork this repository and build a simple tool using HTML, CSS and JavaScript (without using any framework or library) which takes three inputs and generates a URL.
-Inside the 'projects' folder, write your HTML code in index.html, CSS in stylesheets.css and JavaScript code in script.js.
+Inside the 'project' folder, write your HTML code in index.html, CSS in stylesheets.css and JavaScript code in script.js.
 Once done, you can submit a pull request.

 # Sample Input
 * Original URL: http://google.com